-360° video (immersive video, cinematic VR) is increasingly popular with users at all levels from consumer to film studio.
+360° video is increasingly popular with users at all levels from consumer to film studio.
 Stitching of video output from multiple sensors is key to creating 360° content.
 Argon360 offers real-time stitching making it possible to create products producing a single output file which can be instantly viewed or uploaded to applications such as YouTube.
 With Argon360 it's easy to deliver high quality real-time 360° streaming video with a compact battery powered device.

 Read Argon360 web page in Chinese: Argon360 基于硬件的实时视频拼接